csaethre19/GimbalProject/README.md

 2-----PWM input for gimbal instruction:

    The PWM inputs are mapped to a range of -80 <-> 80.
 This range is mapped to a square wave HIGH duration ranging from 1ms to 2ms, with a 1.5ms high time representing a middle point and a desired angle of 0 deg.
+   Timer 15 Ch1, Ch2 and Timer 17 Ch1 are utlized in capture/compare mode to determine the time that the rising/falling edge of incoming square waves arrive.
+If a falling edge arrives, the time elapsed since the most recent rising edge is determined and this determined value is stored into a global variable within PWM_input.c.
+Note that timer 15 & timer 17 are configured identically, so the same functions can be utlized to interpret the data from both

+   The PWM_input.c file implements the following functions:

+    a. process_eventTime: Interrupt service routines for the Timer 15, Timer 17 capture compare events call process_eventTime function after they have determined the channel source and whether a rising/falling edge arrived.
+If a falling edge has arrived, use the currently stored rising edge time to determine the pulse width of the square wave.
+    b. provide_channel: This function returns the druation high of the requested PWm channel (1 = Yaw, 2 = Pitch, 3 = Roll) with the provided time high in units of uS.

 3-----ADC input for gimbal instruction: